ocaml/dune/doc/jsoo.rst

 **********************

 Js_of_ocaml_ is a compiler from OCaml to JavaScript.
 The compiler works by translating OCaml bytecode to JS files.
-The compiler can be installed with Opam:
+The compiler can be installed with opam:

 .. code:: bash